renan-garcia/gem_sorter/README.md

 ignore_gem_comments:
   - otpor
 ```
-This will sort your Gemfile, create a backup, and update comments and versions.
+This will sort your Gemfile, create a backup, update comments, convert single quotes to double quotes, and ignore specific gems for different operations.

 ## Example
 ### Input Gemfile
 ```ruby